cltl/ma-communicative-robots/README.md

 Communicative Robots is a master's course taught at VU Amsterdam.

 This year's branch is `2021`, which is the default branch of this repo.
-If you want to see others yeras, take a look at the other branches.
+If you want to see others years, take a look at the other branches.

 ## About the Project